Njabulo-Nkosi-Analyst/Coffee-Shop-Sales-Analysis/README.md

 .Loose Tea	2%
 .Flavours	1%
 .Packaged Chocolate	0.63%
-##showing top selling product in each category
+##  📈Showing top selling product in each category
 .In Coffee product the Best-selling item is Gourmet brewed coffee .In Tea product the Best-selling item is Brewed Chai tea .In Bakery product most sold item is scone